tier4/AutowareArchitectureProposal.proj/README.md

 ```

 3. Set an initial pose for the ego vehicle
-   - a) Click the "2D Pose estimate" button in the toolbar, or hit the "P" key
+   - a) Click the `2D Pose estimate` button in the toolbar, or hit the `P` key
    - b) In the 3D View pane, click and hold the left-mouse button, and then drag to set the direction for the initial pose.
 4. Set a goal pose for the ego vehicle
-   - a) Click the "2D Nav Goal" button in the toolbar, or hit the "G" key
+   - a) Click the `2D Nav Goal` button in the toolbar, or hit the `G` key
    - b) In the 3D View pane, click and hold the left-mouse button, and then drag to set the direction for the goal pose.
 5. Engage the ego vehicle.
    - a) Open the [autoware_web_controller](http://localhost:8085/autoware_web_controller/index.html) in a browser.
    - b) Click the `Engage` button.

-##### Note
+#### Note

 - Sample map: © 2020 Tier IV, Inc.

+## Detailed tutorial instructions

+Please refer to the [Simulation tutorial](./docs/SimulationTutorial.md) for more details about supported simulations, along with more verbose instructions including screenshots.

-#### Running the source code With Autoware.Auto
+## Running the AutowareArchitectureProposal source code with Autoware.Auto
-- We are planning to propose this new architecture and reference implementation for inclusion in [Autoware.Auto](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto).
-- In the meantime, [ros_bridge](https://github.com/ros2/ros1_bridge) should be used if you wish to try out this code with existing Autoware.Auto modules.
+For anyone who would like to use the features of this architecture proposal with existing [Autoware.Auto](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto) modules right now, [ros_bridge](https://github.com/ros2/ros1_bridge) can be used.
-  - Until the architectures are aligned, message type conversions are required to enable communication between the Autoware.Auto and AutowareArchitectureProposal modules and need to be added manually.
+> Until the two architectures become more aligned, message type conversions are required to enable communication between the Autoware.Auto and AutowareArchitectureProposal modules and these will need to be added manually.

-To set up Autoware.Auto, please follow the instructions [here](https://autowarefoundation.gitlab.io/autoware.auto/AutowareAuto/installation.html).
+- To set up Autoware.Auto, please refer to the [Autoware.Auto installation guide](https://autowarefoundation.gitlab.io/autoware.auto/AutowareAuto/installation.html).
-To set up ros_bridge, please follow the instructions [here](https://github.com/ros2/ros1_bridge#prerequisites).
+- To set up ros_bridge, please follow the [installation instructions on the ros_bridge GitHub repository](https://github.com/ros2/ros1_bridge#prerequisites).

-#### Detailed tutorial instructions

-See [here](./docs/SimulationTutorial.md). for more information.
+# References

-## References
+## Autoware.IV demonstration videos

-### Videos

 - [Scenario demo](https://youtu.be/kn2bIU_g0oY)
 - [Obstacle avoidance in the same lane](https://youtu.be/s_4fBDixFJc)